Vice-president of the European Commission

-A Vice-President of the European Commission is a member of the European Commission who leads the commission's work in particular focus areas in which multiple European Commissioners participate.
+A vice-president of the European Commission is a member of the European Commission who leads the commission's work in particular focus areas in which multiple European Commissioners participate.

-Currently, the European Commission has a total of six Vice-Presidents: five Executive-Vice Presidents, and the High Representative who is ex officio one of the Vice-Presidents as well.
+Currently, the European Commission has a total of six vice-presidents: five executive vice-presidents, and the high representative who is ex officio one of the vice-presidents as well.

-Role and benefits
+Role and salaries

-The role of Vice-President of the European Commission may be bestowed on any European Commissioner in addition to their existing portfolio.
-Vice-Presidents are appointed by the President of the European Commission and confirmed by the European Parliament.
+The role of vice-president of the European Commission may be bestowed on any European commissioner in addition to their existing portfolio.
+Vice-presidents are appointed by the president of the European Commission and confirmed by the European Parliament.

-Since the 2009 Lisbon Treaty, the High Representative of the Union for Foreign Affairs and Security Policy is automatically and permanently one of the Vice-Presidents by virtue of their position as High Representative (commonly referred to as the 'HR/VP' role).
-This means they are not appointed as Vice-President as such, and the appointment procedure to the position of High Representative is different from that of the Commissioners.
+Since the 2009 Lisbon Treaty, the high representative of the union for foreign affairs and security policy is automatically and permanently one of the vice-presidents by virtue of their position as high representative (commonly referred to as the 'HR/VP' role).
+This means they are not appointed as vice-president as such, and the appointment procedure to the position of High Representative is different from that of the Commissioners.

 Commission salaries are set as a percentage of the top civil service grade.
-Vice-Presidents are paid at 125% (€22,122.10 monthly), in comparison to 112.5% (€19,909.89) for normal Commissioners and 138% (€24,422.80) for the President.
+Vice-Presidents are paid at 125% (€22,122.10 monthly), in comparison to 112.5% (€19,909.89) for normal Commissioners and 138% (€24,422.80) for the president.
 However, the vice-president who also serves as the High Representative is paid at 130% (€23,006.98).
 There are further allowances on top of these figures.

-Executive Vice-President
+Executive vice-president

-The von der Leyen Commission established a new position of Executive Vice-President.
-There are three Executive Vice-Presidents, each appointed from one of the three largest political groups in the European Parliament.
-In addition to their 'regular' role as Commissioner, they also manage a broader and horizontal policy area involving the coordination of multiple Commissioners.
-Unlike the other Vice-Presidents, Executive Vice-Presidents are assigned a specific Directorate-General under their authority for this part of their job and their policy areas are considered the top priorities of the incumbent European Commission.
+The von der Leyen Commission established a new position of executive vice-president.
+There are three executive vice-presidents, each appointed from one of the three largest political groups in the European Parliament.
+In addition to their 'regular' role as commissioner, they also manage a broader and horizontal policy area involving the coordination of multiple commissioners.
+Unlike the other vice-presidents, executive vice-presidents are assigned a specific Directorate-General under their authority for this part of their job and their policy areas are considered the top priorities of the incumbent European Commission.

-Between 2004 and 2019, the position of First Vice-President existed instead.
-The main role of this position was that of a vice president in the narrow sense: taking over from the President in their absence.
+Between 2004 and 2019, the position of first vice-president existed instead.
+The main role of this position was that of a vice president in the narrow sense: taking over from the president in their absence.
 The position was established under the Barroso I Commission in 2004, with its first occupant being Margot Wallström.
-She was succeeded in the second Barroso Commission by Catherine Ashton who was also the High Representative of the Union for Foreign Affairs and Security Policy.
-The last First Vice-President was Frans Timmermans as part of the Juncker Commission, who subsequently became one of three Executive Vice-Presidents in 2019.
+She was succeeded in the second Barroso Commission by Catherine Ashton, who was also the high representative of the Union for foreign affairs and security policy.
+The last First vice-president was Frans Timmermans as part of the Juncker Commission, who subsequently became one of three executive vice-presidents in 2019.